The Industrial Marketing Road Map

 What does this engagement cost?

-$5000.
-Though not insignificant, we can assure you this is a small price to pay to avoid diving into a tactical implementation without a sound strategy and action plan.
-Lost time and money playing the marketing guessing game will quickly trump this investment.
+$7500.
+Though not insignificant, we can assure you this engagement is a small price to pay to avoid diving into a tactical implementation without a sound strategy and action plan.
+Lost time and money playing the marketing guessing game will quickly outweigh this investment.

 What if we’re not satisfied with the output?

 Then you can pay us what you thought it was worth, even if that means $0.
 No questions asked.
 We put a full guarantee on our Road Map engagement because after 10+ years of serving the industrial sector, we know how critical this step is to your success and how much value is created through our proven process.